komuw/tyk-playground/README.md

  - If your APIs are used only by your employees/devs, then you may not need the portal.

 I'm now going to focus on the open-soure(ie free) Tyk gateway:
-Here's a page showing an overview of some of the features available in the tyk-gateway: https://tyk.io/docs/apim/open-source/#:~:text=Open%20Source%20API%20Gateway%20Features
+Here's a [page showing an overview](https://tyk.io/docs/apim/open-source/#:~:text=Open%20Source%20API%20Gateway%20Features) of some of the features available in the tyk-gateway.

 You can configure the tyk-gateway(eg, create API's) via either;